Dendro-X0/next-authjs-starterkit/docs/overview.md

 Next.js Auth Starter Kit is a batteries‑included authentication template for modern web apps.
 It ships with credentials and OAuth (Google, GitHub), email verification, secure password reset, and optional 2FA — all wired end‑to‑end with Auth.js v5 and Prisma.
 The UI is mobile‑first and accessible by default using Tailwind CSS and shadcn/ui, so you can focus on product instead of plumbing.

+Credentials login supports signing in with either a verified email address or a unique username, paired with your password.

 ## Tech Stack

 - Framework: [Next.js](https://nextjs.org/) 15